Apr 27, 2017

 We also have energy efficient LED lights, and a rain garden to greet patrons out front.
 These investments in sustainability have kept costs down, while building goodwill with our customers, setting us apart from the competition, and helping build our brand.

-We’re proud to be a part of the Renew Oregon Coalition clean energy coalition and to endorse the Clean Energy Jobs bill.
+We’re proud to be a part of the Renew Oregon Coalition and to endorse the Clean Energy Jobs bill.
 Investments from the Clean Energy Jobs bill will help businesses like ours to become even more sustainable, which in turn will help us cut costs.
 We’d love to be able to install more solar panels to power the rest of our building -- particularly to offset our refrigeration costs.
 We’d also love to look into how we could offer our customers beer with a smaller carbon footprint.
 Proceeds from Clean Energy Jobs could make solar projects like these even more cost effective.

 Before I was a brewer, I was a marine ecologist.
 I spent four seasons working in the Antarctic Ross Sea where I personally experienced how a warming world is impacting its coldest corners.
 I am concerned about climate change.
 That’s why I use 7 Devils as a platform to educate about sustainability.
 We try to source locally, buy some malt from Oregon, utilize clean energy, donate all spent materials to local farms.
 We do whatever we can.

 We also regularly offer science pubs to bring climate change to the forefront of the discussion.
 One featured a marine ecologist and oceanographer discussing how climate change impacts coast communities like Coos Bay.

 Our story is but one example of many across the state -- small business owners rising to the occasion, leading on sustainability, and using clean energy investments to run their business more effectively.
 The Clean Energy Jobs bill can help businesses like mine do more, and when local businesses succeed, our entire state can thrive.